 A project that included instream restoration and riparian treatments would require two sites, a line for the instream activities and a polygon area for the riparian plantings, assuming that the work is performed in a contiguous area.
-The reach of stream may have instream habitat structures, streambank stabilization structures, and a log jam barrier removal and be considered one line site, provided the distance between any two individual features is less than 0.5 miles apart.
+The reach of stream may have instream habitat structures, streambank stabilization structures, and a log jam barrier removal and be considered one line site, provided the individual features were less than 0.5 miles apart.
 Similarly, the area of riparian habitat where Himalayan blackberry was removed and conifer trees were planted would be one polygon site.